Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 Students with an international ISIC student card, receive a 50% discount on the ticket price.

-Just after the entrance, on your left hand side, you find a small office where you can get a map of the archeological site, which also includes the 3 different main circuits to walk.
+Just after the entrance, on your left hand side, you find a small office where you can get a map of the archaeological site, which also includes the 4 different main circuits to walk.
+Note: it is best to try to get this trail map already at the Machu Picchu ticket office in Aguas Calientes.

 In this office you can also put a stamp of Machu Picchu in your passport.

-At the entrance of Machu Picchu you might find several guides (dending on the time), which you can hire for a tour around the site.
-A common price is between 35 to 70 US$ for a tour of about 2h30 min., depending on the time and quality of the guide.
+At the entrance of Machu Picchu you might find several guides (depending on the hour), which you can hire for a tour around the site.
+A common price is between 35 to 70 US$ for a tour of about 3 hours, depending on the time and quality of the guide.

 New entrance rules for Machu Picchu, since the 1st of January 2019!

-After years of speculations, Peru’s Ministry of Culture announced on Thursday April 27, 2017 new entrance rules for visiting Machu Picchu.
+After years of speculations, Peru’s Ministry of Culture announced on Thursday April 27, 2017 new entrance rules for visiting Machu Picchu and Machu Picchu tours.

 Starting from the first of July 2017 these new rules affect all visitors of the Machu Picchu Inca citadel.
 On the 1st of January 2019 these rules changed again a little bit…